KLB7/IntraMine/README.md

 An attempt has been made to address the following:

  - local file Search could be nicer, in particular it could show a complete view of hit documents with the hits marked
- - Perl for Windows lacks an easy approach to multiprocessing
+ - Perl for Windows multiprocessing is, well, horrible comes to mind
  - autolinking for local files is very limited in all editors
  - images are too hard to use in source and text files - so they aren't
- - most markdown approaches are not as minimal, memorable, mimetic, or automatic as one might wish for, when it comes to in-house documentation.
+ - most markdown approaches are not as minimal, memorable, mimetic, or automatic as one might wish for, when it comes to intranet use and in-house documentation.

 I had some notions, so I set out to do a demo to address those issues.
 My nefarious intent is to incite someone to incorporate IntraMine's approach to autolinking and image handling in their own editor.
-But since no one really wants a raw demo, I spent some extra time (years) polishing it up to the point where I hope you find it pleasant and useful.
+But since no one really wants a raw demo, I spent some extra time polishing it up to the point where I hope you find it pleasant and useful.

 ## What's in the box
  - Elasticsearch-based one second search of all your source and text files (which could easily number more than half a million these days), with no-load index updates in five seconds.